 Inputs and Outputs

-Here, we are speaking about levels of sound and their quality.
+Here, we are speaking about the audio interfaces’ levels of sound and their quality.

 - XLR & Instrumental Line Inputs: XLR is all about your mic levels, whereas instrumental lines are about your different instruments — the better the quality of the input, the better the quality of your output recording.